-Both the File API and JES API servers are registered as tiles on the API catalog, so you can view the Swagger definition and test API requests and responses.
+Both the File API and JES API servers are registered as tiles on the API Catalog, so users can view the Swagger definition and test API requests and responses.

-Cross memory server
+Cross Memory server

-The Cross memory server is a low-level privileged server for managing mainframe data securely.
+The Cross Memory server is a low-level privileged server for managing mainframe data securely.
 For security reasons, it is not an HTTP server.
-Instead, it has a trust relationship with ZSS.
+Instead, this server has a trust relationship with ZSS.
 Other Zowe components can work through ZSS in order to handle z/OS data that would otherwise be unavailable or insecure to access from higher-level languages and software.

-Unlike all of the servers described above which run under the ZWESVSTC started task as address spaces for USS processes, the cross memory server has its own separate started task ZWESISTC and its own user ID ZWESIUSR that runs the program ZWESIS01.
+Unlike all of the servers described above which run under the ZWESVSTC started task as address spaces for USS processes, the Cross Memory server has its own separate started task ZWESISTC and its own user ID ZWESIUSR that runs the program ZWESIS01.
+Version: v1.28.x LTS